Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 1. National Museum of Singapore

 The oldest and most famous Singapore museum, the National Museum of Singapore was originally the Raffles Library and Museum.
 Established in 1849, a mere 30 years after the founding of modern Singapore by British colonists, the museum shifted several times before reaching its current stately home at Stamford Road in 1882.
 During the Japanese occupation, the museum was largely undamaged, thanks to the fame of its collections and the integrity of its research.
-Today, the Neo-Palladian, Renaissance façade of the museum is one of the most recognisable landmarks in Singapore.
+Today, the Neo-Palladian, Renaissance façade of the museum is one of the most recognizable landmarks in Singapore.
 Permanent exhibits focus on telling the story of the city state’s transformation from a fishing village to a British crown colony, and eventually to an independent country.
 Regularly, there are also temporary exhibitions.
 These typically showcase prized collections from other world-renowned museums.

 The Japanese Occupation between 1942 and 1945 was the most tumultuous event in the modern history of Singapore.
 It also began the road to independence for the country.
 Many exhibits at the National Museum of Singapore are thus devoted to depicting the hardship of these tragic years.
 These include an entire gallery aptly named Surviving Syonan.
 (Syonan was the name of Japanese occupied Singapore)

 Last but not least, a glass rotunda was added to the museum during restoration works in the early 2000s.
 Intended as a modern interpretation of the original rotunda, the structure currently houses two immersive art installations titled Story of the Forest and Singapore, Very Old Tree.

-The National Museum of Singapore is conveniently located within walking distance from three MRT (subway) stations, the nearest of which being Bras Basah Station.
+The National Museum of Singapore is conveniently located within walking distance from three MRT (subway) stations, the nearest of which is Bras Basah Station.
 Every August, the museum is also the heart of the Singapore Night Festival.
 During this, spectacular light and laser shows are conducted at the museum’s façade.

 2. Peranakan Museum